nataliatesarova/python_project3/README.md

 ## User Experience (UX)
 The software tool is designed to offer users a simple and efficient experience by enabling add, delete, search, and edit of employee data in a Google Sheet.
 To enhance user experience data validation prompts guide the user when data is inputed in incorrect format and prompts to renter the data correctly.
 An example of the correct date format is provided.

-Confirmation and error messages: Users receive confirmation messages when their actions are successful (e.g. adding an employee) and error messages when the ID does not match any data in the sheet.
+Users receive confirmation messages when their actions are successful (e.g. adding or deleting an employee) and messages when the ID does not match any data in the sheet.
 These messages provide clarity and reduce uncertainty.

 ## Flow Chart